MicrosoftDocs/defender-docs/articles/defender-for-cloud/copilot-security-in-defender-for-cloud.md

 - Show critical risks to sensitive data
 - Show resources with high severity vulnerabilities

-Copilot can also assist with each recommendation and can refine your recommendations, provide a summary of individual recommendations, remediation steps for recommendations, and allow you to delegate recommendations.
+Copilot can assist with refining recommendations, providing summaries, remediation steps, and delegation.
+It enhances your ability to analyze and act on recommendations.

 :::image type="content" source="media/copilot-security-in-defender-for-cloud/summarize-copilot.png" alt-text="Screenshot of a recommendation that shows where the Summarize with Copilot button is located." lightbox="media/copilot-security-in-defender-for-cloud/summarize-copilot.png":::